Closing the impunity gap

 Obama, unlike his predecessor, George W. Bush, has sent more encouraging signals to the ICC.
 Harold Koh, Legal Advisor of the US Department of State, has explicitly stated that the United States is working ‘extremely hard to resume engagement with the court, the state parties’ and other stakeholders.
 This spirit, if followed by practical steps, could make the ICC a critical forum for delivering international justice.

 Africa can use the ICC to help break the cycle of impunity that plagues several of its states.
-Wangari Maathi, the 2004 Nobel peace laureate, has emphatically argued that the ICC is Africa’s ‘only shield from crimes against humanity’.
+Wangari Maathi, the 2004 Nobel peace laureate, has emphatically argued that the ICC is Africa’s ‘only shield from crimes against humanity’.18 The international community should therefore support the ICC and help resolve the challenges it faces in Africa.

 This support requires a holistic understanding of the root causes of the culture of impunity and the seemingly intractable ethnic, social and political problems.
 This would put stakeholders in a better position to decide the most effective and practical areas of ‘intervention’ and partnership with local actors.
 After all, the ICC’s role is not to end impunity, but to support local actors and create an environment in which the ICC’s work can help reduce impunity and foster a culture of accountability and the rule of law.